rvennam/kube-code-camp/exercise-3b/README.md

               containerPort: 3000
       ```

-The above configuration file create a deployment object named 'hello-world' with a pod containing a single container running the image $MYREGISTRY/$MYNAMESPACE/$MYPROJECT:1.
+The above configuration file create a deployment object named 'hello-world' with a pod containing a single container running the image.
 Also the configuration specifies replicas set to 3 and Kubernetes tries to make sure that at least three active pods are running at all times.

 1. Change directories to exercise 3b.
   ```
-  cd exercise-3b
+  cd ../exercise-3b
   ```

 1. Edit the hello-world-deployment file to include correct values for the image name -- based on registry, namespace, and project.
 Remember, to edit the file you need to click the pencil icon and edit the file at `kube-code-camp/exercise-3b/hello-world-deployment.yml`.
-You will update `<registry>/<namespace>/<unique_appname>:1` to your own value, which should look something like `de.icr.io/code-camp/bmv_app:1`.
+You will update `<registry>/<namespace>/<unique_appname>:1` to the `de.icr.io` registry, the `code-camp` namespace, and the unique appname you selected earlier.
+The line should look something like `de.icr.io/code-camp/bmv-app-123:1`.
 Save the file.

 1. Create the hello world deployment.
 To create a Deployment using this configuration file we use the following command: